Average rate on a 30-year mortgage climbs for the first time since late May to just under 7%

 Fed officials have said that inflation has moved closer to the Fed’s target level of 2% in recent months and signaled that they expect to cut the central bank’s benchmark rate once this year.

+Mortgage rates fell to historic lows during the pandemic, setting off a homebuying frenzy that sent home prices soaring.
+Between 2019 and 2023, the median national sales price of previously occupied U.S. homes jumped more than 43%.
+And despite declining sales this year, home prices hit an all-time high in May of $419,300.

+High home loan borrowing costs and record-high home prices discouraged many would-be homebuyers this spring, traditionally the busiest period of the year for the housing market.

-Economists are forecasting that mortgage rates will ease modestly by the end of this year, though most projections call for the average rate on a 30-year home loan to remain above 6%.
+Most economists’ projections call for the average rate on a 30-year home loan to remain above 6% this year.
 That’s still double what the average rate was just three years ago.

 “We are still expecting rates to moderately decrease in the second half of the year and given additional inventory, price growth should temper, boding well for interested homebuyers,” said Sam Khater, Freddie Mac’s chief economist.